mlkywy/Unsung/README.md

 ## Unsung

 Spring Capstone 2022.
 My objective for this project is to create a side-scroller RPG within Unity2D to showcase growth in game development, programming/software development, and artistic ability.
+To keep the scope of this project realistic, I will work on a short first chapter of the game’s story featuring the chosen ‘hero’ for a playable demo.

 Goals for the Semester: